datanav/docs/technical/keap-superoffice.rst

      - "integer"

-Keap Contacts to Superoffice Person
+Keap Contacts to SuperOffice Person
 -----------------------------------
-Every Keap Contacts will be synchronized with a Superoffice Person.
+Every Keap Contacts will be synchronized with a SuperOffice Person.

-Once a link between a Keap Contacts and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Contacts and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Contacts and a Superoffice Person:
+The following properties are synchronized between a Keap Contacts and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Keap Contacts Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - birthday
      - BirthDate
      - N/A